 Let’s open the Postman app and enter the below details

-- Enter the Azure function URL text box in the URL text box.
+1. Enter the Azure function URL text box in the URL text box.
 The URL will be (https://demofunctionapp36.azurewebsites.net/admin/functions/QueueTrigger1).
-Where QueueTrigger1 is the name of the Azure function, admin/functions is the folder path and https://demofunctionapp36.azurewebsites.net/ is Azure Function app global URL or location.
+Where QueueTrigger1 is the name of the Azure function, admin/functions is the folder path, and https://demofunctionapp36.azurewebsites.net/ is the Azure Function app global URL or location.

-- You need to Type x-functions-key as the first key and paste the _master key as the value that you have copied above.
+4. Type x-functions-key as the first key and paste the _master key as the value you copied above.

-7. Now, once you will click on the send button, you can able to see the expected output as Status: 202 Accepted.
+7. once you click the send button, you can see the expected output as Status: 202 Accepted.

 Wrapping Up

-Well, in this article, we have discussed How To Trigger Azure Functions, Azure Function Triggers, and Create a simple scheduled trigger in Azure Portal and we have also discussed Azure Function Multiple Triggers.
-Hope you have enjoyed this article !!!
+Well, in this article, we have discussed Azure Function Triggers and How To Trigger Azure Functions, and we have also discussed Azure Function Multiple Triggers.
+I hope you have enjoyed this article !!!